Street Naming and Numbering

 - The approved planning application number.

 - The Building Control application number, if applicable.
-Or confirmation work has started or when work will be starting on site.
+Along with confirmation work has started/ when work will be starting on site, how far the build is along, and the estimated completion date

 - Proposed building name for a new property, if applicable.
 However if a street is numbered a new property will be required to be numbered into the street.